Accessible Home Handyman in Ahwatukee, AZ: What You Need to Know

 Do I need HOA approval for interior bathroom modifications?

 Not usually.
-Interior changes are generally your business.
-External modifications — ramps, handrails, threshold work visible from the street — should get HOA sign-off.
+Interior changes are your business.
+External modifications like ramps, handrails, and visible threshold work should get HOA sign-off.
 Most Ahwatukee HOAs approve accessibility work without issue, but checking first saves time.

 How long does a typical accessible bathroom renovation take?

 Grab bar installation in an existing bathroom takes one day.
-A larger renovation with threshold changes, new hardware, and reinforcement work typically takes 2-3 days.
+Larger renovations with threshold changes, new hardware, and reinforcement work take 2-3 days.
 We schedule around your routine and minimize disruption.

 Let's Get Your Home Accessibility Right